Q:What to do if Outlook is not opening?

 iii. if the issue is fixed, launch Outlook and navigate to File > Options > Add-Ins.

 iv.
 Find and select COM Add-ins and click on the Go button.

 v.
 Next, clear all the checkboxes in the list and then click on the OK button to save your settings.

 vi.
-Restart Outlook in order to confirm if the issue have been resolved.
+Restart Outlook to confirm if the issue has been resolved.

 If Outlook keeps crashing, you can run the Outlook Diagnostics Tool to scan and fix common issues related to Outlook.

 i.
 Download the Outlook Diagnostics Tool from Microsoft's official website and run it.
 Launch it and it will automatically scan and attempt to fix the issues.